budh333/Unsilencing/BRAT Guideline.md

 - **Alias**  Arg1:Person, Arg2:Person, <REL-TYPE>:symmetric-transitive \
 When a person has two names or multiple spellings of the same name.

-Note: We do not focus on family relations such as family, mother of, sister of, etc in this case study.

 - **Employment**  Arg1:Person|Indigenous|Women|Men|Group, Arg2:Organization \
 When person name is stated, use Person otherwise choose other entities such as men, women, indigenous \
 Eg: “Benjamin Heynen” --employment--“VOC”